danieldk/dictomaton/README.md

 ## Introduction

-This Java package implements dictionaries that are stored in finite state automata.
+This Java library implements dictionaries that are stored in finite state automata.
 Two types of dictionaries are supported:

  * Finite state dictionaries that can be checked for membership and